Strong Enough (Sheryl Crow song)

 "Strong Enough" is a song by American singer-songwriter Sheryl Crow from her debut album, Tuesday Night Music Club (1993).
-The song reached number five on the US Billboard Hot 100 for three consecutive weeks, number three in Australia, and number one in Canada, becoming her second chart-topper there following "All I Wanna Do".
-In Australia, the song received a platinum certification for shipments exceeding 70,000 copies.
+It was co-written by Crow and produced by Bill Bottrell, who also co-wrote it.
+The single was released in November 1994 by A&M Records, reaching number five on the US Billboard Hot 100 for three consecutive weeks, number three in Australia, and number one in Canada.
+In Australia, the song received a double-platinum certification for sales and streams exceeding 140,000 units.
+Its music video was directed by Martin Bell, and filmed in black-and-white, depicting Crow alone in a large and empty room.

 Crow performed the song on her live album Sheryl Crow and Friends: Live from Central Park alongside the Dixie Chicks.
 The song was later included on Crow's greatest hits album, The Very Best of Sheryl Crow.